oraclize/docs/source/includes/_general_concepts.md

 ## If this then that

-The Oraclize engine internally replicates the "If This Then That" logic.
+The Oraclize engine internally replicates "If This Then That" logic.
 This means that it will execute a given set of instructions if some other given conditions are met.
 For example, you might want to repeatedly verify and return some data every x seconds.
 This is very generic and can be leveraged in many different ways.

 ## Context abstraction